In the air filtration industry, professionals often raise questions such as:

 In variable air volume (VAV) systems, where airflow fluctuates frequently, filters must provide:

-- l Low energy consumption
+- Low energy consumption

-- l Environmentally friendly incineration after use
+- Environmentally friendly incineration after use

 This is why NAFIL-B is widely applied in modern commercial and industrial VAV HVAC systems.